chadbaldwin/chadbaldwin.github.io/_posts/2022-06-02-whats-new-in-sql-server-2022.md

 [Microsoft Documentation](https://docs.microsoft.com/en-us/sql/t-sql/functions/date-bucket-transact-sql){:target="_blank"}

 Now this is a cool new function that I'm looking forward to testing out.
-Basically, this function is able to give you the beginning of a date range based on the increment you provide it.
+It's able to give you the beginning of a date range based on the interval you provide it.
 For example "what's the first day of the month for this date".

 Simple usage: